Contact details for Dr Harper:

 Method A new type of matte box will allow for precision follow-focus (at any aperture) but can also enable new types of shots and much more.
-The device will not interfere with standard practices and would contain an array of lenses (and microphones) that will allow the 24P prime lensed image to be enhanced naturally, aurally and subliminally.
+The device will not interfere with standard practices and would contain an array of lenses (and microphones) to allow any 24P prime lensed image to be enhanced naturally, aurally and subliminally.

 The Enhanced Matte Box will also capture real depth and multi-spectral colours by over-sampling, giving two unique benefits: Interpolation-free Slow Motion and enough data to ensure that deep-fake misrepresentations can be proven to be distortions of the original scene.
 So much useful information will be captured on-camera that it will speed-up filming, allowing digital prosthetic make-up, automatic foreign language dubbing and sophisticated post production VFX without precision body marking or green screening on the set.
 The time saving of these factors alone justifies the development and use of the Future 24 process.

 Performance Capture F-24 would record facial expressions and depth at 96 fps and yet not interfere with the primary image.
-Statistical analysis of the captured dot cloud performance will allow the director to select the 24-frame subset that best convey the actor’s facial performance.
-The dot cloud markers will not be visible, allowing the raw footage to be used normally.
+Statistical analysis of a markerless dot cloud performance will allow the director to select the 24-frame subset that best conveys an actor’s facial performance.
+Dot cloud “markers” will be visible, allowing the raw footage to be graded normally.
 But if performance capture is required, the point data will be recoverable for digital make-up, complete replacement of the whole performance or simply the lips for perfect foreign language dubbing.

 When 24 frames per second are not enough, additional sub-frames can be added to enhance the emotional content while being subliminally incorporated into the performance.
-The resulting performance would have the overall look of 24P but with a subliminal performance rate of 60P or higher.
+The resulting performance aesthetic would have the overall look of 24P but with a subliminal performance rate of 60P or higher.
 This manipulation is possible because the human visual system processes global and local motion in different areas of the brain.

 This allows subliminal manipulations in post production.
-These interventions will enhance naturalness, yet avoid the unwanted video-look often ridiculed by most practitioners and critics.
+These interventions will enhance naturalness, yet avoid the dreaded video-look ridiculed by most practitioners and critics.